sopida-chotwanwirach/gloo/docs/content/operations/debugging_gloo/_index.md

 ### Dev Mode and Gloo Admin
 In non-production environments `settings.devMode` can be set to `true` to enable a debug endpoint on the gloo deployment on port `10010`.
 If this flag set at install time, the port will be exposed automatically.
 To set it on an existing installation:
-* Enable in the settings crd:
+* Enable in the settings CR:
 ```
 spec:
   devMode: true
 ```
-* Expose the port in the gloo deployment crd by adding the existing list of ports in the gloo deployment image definition:
+* Expose the port in the gloo deployment CR by adding the existing list of ports in the gloo deployment image definition:
 ```
       - ports
         - containerPort: 10010
-          name: gloo-dev-admin
+          name: dev-admin
           protocol: TCP
 ```
 * Enable port forwarding: